Screening Days

 We aim to provide descriptive subtitles on all films available online and as many as possible screened at MAC.
 We will confirm which films will be available with descriptive subtitles as soon as possible before the event.
 Where possible, films will also be screened with audio description.

 Online sessions will be live-captioned and recorded, with recordings circulated afterwards.
-We aim to live-caption and record all presentations at in-person events, with recordings circulated afterwards.
+We aim to live-caption and record presentations at in-person events where possible, with recordings circulated afterwards.
+Workshops will not be recorded.

 There will be a quiet space available at mac for anyone who needs it.
 See a visual walkthrough of the venue and full details of venue accessibility at MAC on their website.